-Insecticide; indoor Fendona 6 SC Stomoxys Field study For details on For details on test Estany, E., 2016e; Control of application, calcitrans (Stable Test systems / results see the DocID# flying and surface fly) concentrations following row 2016_1235742 with crawling spotted applied / marked with Addendum: DocID insects treatment exposure see 2017/1121349 the following row Not accepted study
+post treatment is treatment application.
+However, the results of this study are not valid due to the treatment history in sites 1 and 5.
+Insecticide; indoor Fendona 6 Stomoxys Field study For details on For details on test Estany, E., 2016e; Control of application, SC; calcitrans (Stable Test systems / results see the DocID# flying and surface Product used fly) concentrations following row 2016_1235742 with crawling spotted for read applied / marked with Addendum: DocID insects treatment across.
+A exposure see 2017/1121349 detailed the following justification row Not accepted study for read across is given below the table